JadaOO/PunchLogic/README.md

-## Project that tries different AI tools: Chatgpt, AWS Lex, Google AI,
+## A Project that tries 3 AI tools: Chatgpt, AWS Lex, Google AI,

 In the project directory, you can run: